slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Mimicking the herd, invites regression to the mean."
 -- Charlie Munger [1924]*

 Society is run by peer pressure, not intelligence.
-Most people are other people.
-People accept the defaults very easily.
-Our thoughts are someone else opinions and we jump to conclusions.
-Our insecurities drive us to excess and overcompensation.

-We are, at heart, animals and we are easily manipulated, especially in groups.
-Groups of people behave differently than individuals.
-The larger the crowd, the less responsibility people have for their behaviour.
-This effect is known as mob behaviour.
+Most people are other people, their thoughts are someone else’s opinions, and they jump to conclusions.
+Our insecurities drive excess and overcompensation.
+We are animals at heart, easily manipulated, especially in groups.
+The larger the crowd, the less individual responsibility for behavior — this is mob behavior.

 > *"Gold rushes make the shovel sellers rich, not the gold seekers." (...)
 "One cow breaks the fence and a dozen leap it."